 There's a reason supplements and mineral additives have become widely popular in the last decade or so - they work.
 When used in conjunction with a balanced diet, there is an overwhelming evidence that food additives and supplements can be quite beneficial in boosting your overall healthiness with little to zero risk at all.

 Vitamin B12, for example, has cemented its reputation as the go-to supplement for people who are looking to keep their blood cells and nerve cells healthy or keep anaemia at bay.
 Folic acid, on the other hand, has been proven to reduce the probability of birth defects occurring when taken by an expectant mother.
 The same applies to Vitamin D pills which strengthens bones or calcium drops that promote one's bone health.
 Vitamin E and C are known to prevent cell damage by oxidative stress, the same way fish oil is paramount in supporting heart health.
 Senior citizens who take vitamin A supplements regularly have been observed to suffer less from age-related eye macular degeneration and zinc is a renowned promoter of excellent vision and skin/hair healthiness.
+Liquid L Theanine has been studied for its potential effects on reducing anxiety and improving cognitive performance.
 And if you are a regular jet-setter, then you probably already know that melatonin is quite effective in counteracting jet lag.

 That being said, regardless of the mammoth and indepth research that has been poured into the food additives and supplements niche over the past two decades, there's still lacking water-tight scientific evidence of some of the purported benefits of most multivitamins.
 Studies, for instance, suggest that a religious adoption of multi-vitamins won't necessarily make you live longer, avoid age-related cognitive decline or lower the chances of contracting lifestyle diseases such as diabetes or certain cancers.